Entanglement Entropy in Causal Set Theory: Introduction

 which can be designated as the entanglement entropy between regions $A$ and $B$ if the original density matrix $\rho$ was pure.
 (We would of course get exactly the same answer if we instead traced over the degrees of freedom of $A$ and computed $S_B$.)

-This definition of entanglement entropy does not work for a causal set, because we lack in that setting a notion of data on a hypersurface.
-(Even if this difficulty could be ignored, a hypersurface-based definition of entanglement entropy would be questionable.
+This definition of entanglement entropy is unsatisfactory for more than one reason.
+First of all, it does not work for a causal set, because we lack in that setting a notion of data on a hypersurface.
+Even in the continuum moreover, a hypersurface-based definition of entanglement entropy seems questionable.
 Essential to getting a finite entanglement entropy is a UV cutoff, and a cutoff referred to a spacelike surface has no reason to be covariant.
+Two partial Cauchy surfaces sharing the same boundary would then have no reason to carry equal entanglement entropies, even if their domains of dependence were the same.
+It would thus be difficult to trust results relying on a hypersurface-based cutoff, such as area law scalings.
+Also in a dynamical spacetime it would be difficult to keep track of the entropy in a consistent way from one time to another using such a cutoff.
+There is also the problem that strictly speaking (and especially in interacting theories) quantum fields confined to a hypersurface do not make sense, since they only become well defined when smeared in time.

-Two partial Cauchy surfaces sharing the same boundary would then have no reason to carry equal entanglement entropies even if their domains of dependence were the same.)
-Fortunately, however, there exists a more covariant definition of entanglement entropy which is formally equivalent to (\ref{e3}) in a globally hyperbolic spacetime, and which does make sense for a causal set.~\cite{RDS1} So far, this definition has been developed for the theory of a gaussian scalar field (also called a free scalar field in a quasi-free state).\footnote {In a Gaussian theory, Wick's rule obtains, and the two-point function determines the theory in full.} We review this definition next.
+Fortunately there exists a more covariant definition of entanglement entropy which is formally equivalent to (\ref{e3}) in a globally hyperbolic spacetime, but which does not need to appeal to the notion of state on a hypersurface.
+Moreover, this definition extends naturally to the causal set context, allowing one to take advantange of the Lorentz invariant cutoff which a causal set naturally provides.~\cite{RDS1} So far, this definition has been developed for the theory of a gaussian\footnote {In a gaussian theory Wick's rule holds, and the two-point function fully determines the theory.} scalar field (also called a free scalar field in a quasi-free state).
+A definition for a fermionic field is soon to appear.
+We review the definition for the scalar field next.